djangocon/2023.djangocon.us/_posts/2023-06-26-peter-grandstaff-introduction.md

 > I was pretty absent from the Django community despite working with the framework daily for the next decade.

->It was in 2020 when I got to work with [Dawn Wages](http://dawnwages.info/) that I first heard some really wonderful accounts of DjangoCon US and how amazing the Django community was.
+>It was in 2020 when I got to work with DCUS Sponsorship co-chair [Dawn Wages](http://dawnwages.info/) that I first heard some really wonderful accounts of DjangoCon US and how amazing the Django community was.
 I attended online in 2021 and 2022 and was pretty impressed.

 >As we came out of the pandemic and I learned that [DEFNA](https://www.defna.org/) was looking for a new host city for 2023, I dove in (again, thanks to Dawn) to try to bring the conference here to Durham and I just keep getting deeper into it as we go!"

-## What motivated you to apply for the role of DjangoCon US conference chair, and what do you hope to achieve in this position?
+## What motivated you to apply for the role of DjangoCon US Conference Chair, and what do you hope to achieve in this position?

 > Peter: "Prior to the organizing kickoff for 2023 I'd already taken on some level of leadership by hammering out all the venue and hotel contracts here in Durham.
 It kind of felt like a natural continuation of what I'd been doing.
 I'm a DjangoCon US newbie, so I was definitely reluctant to take a leadership role like that.
 Once I saw how many passionate and engaged volunteers we had showing up to the organizer meetings I felt confident that the Chair role was something I could manage.
 At least, I could manage it with a good co-chair as backup.
-Thankfully, the very talented Adrienne Franke, [the other co-chair] agreed to take on that role."
+Thankfully, the very talented Adrienne Franke [the other co-chair] agreed to take on that role."

 ## What is your vision for the future of Django, and how do you plan to showcase this during the conference?